Commercial model

 How the LUBA 2 AWD 5000 communicates with your network, smart home devices, cloud services, and companion apps.

 The LUBA 2 AWD 5000 by Mammotion integrates 14 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a weight of 19.1 kg, providing the foundation on which this technology stack operates.
+The physical platform features a height of 273 mm, a weight of 18.6 kg, providing the foundation on which this technology stack operates.

 The perception layer is built on UltraSense AI Vision (5 TOPS AI chip), RTK-GNSS Satellite Positioning, 3D Binocular Vision, Ultrasonic Radar, Physical Bumper, Rain Sensor, Lift Sensor, Tilt Sensor.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.